raspberrypi/usbboot/Readme.md

 * The CM4 EEPROM supports MMC, USB-MSD, USB 2.0, Network and NVMe boot by default.
 Try booting to Linux from an alternate boot mode (e.g. network) to verify the `nRPIBOOT` GPIO can be pulled low and that the USB 2.0 interface is working.
 * If `rpiboot` is running but the mass storage device does not appear then try running the `rpiboot -d mass-storage-gadget` because this uses Linux instead of a custom VPU firmware to implement the mass-storage gadget.
 This also provides a login console on UART and HDMI.

+#### Hardware - Raspberry Pi 5
+* Press, and hold the power button before supplying power to the device.
+* Release the power button immediately after supplying power to the device.
+* Remove any non-essential USB peripherals or HATs.
+* Use a USB-3 port capable of supplying at least 900mA and use a high quality USB-C cable OR supply additional power via the 40-pin header.

 ### Software
 The recommended host setup is Raspberry Pi with Raspberry Pi OS.
 Alternatively, most Linux X86 builds are also suitable.
 Windows adds some extra complexity for the USB drivers so we recommend debugging on Linux first.